-- Nicholas Allard: A lawyer at political heavyweight, Patton Boggs, Allard is a former chief of staff to U.S. Sen. Daniel Patrick Moynihan, and former legal counsel to U.S. Sen. Edward M. Kennedy.
+- Nicholas Allard: A lawyer at political heavyweight, Patton Boggs, Allard is a former chief of staff to U.S. Sen. Daniel Patrick Moynihan and former legal counsel to U.S. Sen. Edward M. Kennedy.
 While I’m not pretending I’ve ever heard of him, this is the celebrity pick.
-Moynihan was one of the few politicians in the last 50 years who was deeply respected by the left and the right and Kennedy was Kennedy.
+Moynihan was one of the few politicians in the last 50 years who the left and the right deeply respected, and Kennedy was Kennedy.
 That’s the big time.
-He is knee deep in pedigree, attending Princeton, Oxford, and Yale which, in a bizarre coincidence, are the same schools my children will be attending in 13 years (although they are certainly not going to law school).
+He is knee-deep in pedigree, attending Princeton, Oxford, and Yale which, in a bizarre coincidence, are the same schools my children will attend in 13 years (although they are not going to law school).
 Here’s my concern: is there a risk that hiring Allard is like hiring Michael Jordan to play baseball?
 Dean Closius came here with a history of turning around a law school.
 Allard would come with a history of being great at lots of things other than running a law school.

 - >Penelope Bryan, dean of Whittier Law School in California.
 She appears to be a family law attorney of note before coming to academia.
 My concern is that Whittier is not exactly a legal titan.
 Whittier wants to be UB one day.
 Why does she want to leave there (who leaves southern California?) and why has she been unable to turn Whittier around?
 Do we have evidence that she is a great dean instead of just being a great lawyer?
 Alfredo Garcia, who is a professor and former dean at the St. Thomas University School of Law in Florida.
 My first problem with Mr. Garcia is that when you Google his name, you learn that there was a movie called “Bring Me the Head of Alfredo Garcia.”
 This is a bad omen as is the fact that he ran a law school that sounds like it belongs on a Caribbean island.
 Garcia has a compelling personal story, he is the first Cuban born dean of a U.S. law school.
 But the question I have for Garcia is the same for Bryan: why didn’t you turn around St. Thomas (and, for Garcia, why did you step down as dean?).